Mount Everest Metal Box

 One of the most identifiable journeys to Mount Everest was led by Hugh Ruttledge in 1933.
 Before the expedition, a medicine chest was presented to Ruttledge by Henry Wellcome.
 Filled with his company’s medical supplies, Wellcome reasoned, it would be the “means of introducing their goods more acceptably, rapidly, & profitably to the medical profession and public”.

-Although medicine chests were not a new idea, this chest was essential to their journey and quickly became a simple, yet crucial artifact.
-In recognition of that, eighty-three years later, we decided to reinvent our own rendition of it.
+Although medicine chests were not a new idea, that particular chest was essential to their journey and quickly became a simple, yet crucial artifact.
+In recognition of that, eighty-six years later, we (Vintage Wire & Supply) decided to reinvent our own rendition of it.
 No longer used for medicine, our multi-purpose metal box can be used for anything you like.

-Nearly 16” long and 8” x 8” in width and height, the finish is a deep olive drab green and we include a simple old-world style padlock with each purchase.
-The words “Mount Everest” and “1933” are hand-painted on the top and sides respectively.
+Nearly 16” long and 8” x 8” in width and height, the finish is a deep distressed pewter and the words “Mount Everest” and “1933” are painted on the top and sides respectively.
 There is one hinge on the inside right side and two 2-1/2” diameter handles on each side.
-Our box is made of steel and cast aluminum corners for durability and fantastic looks.
+Our box is made of steel and cast aluminum corners for durability and the you've-got-to-see-this-box looks.

-Also, it has purposely been enhanced with smudges, dimples, scratches, marks, etc., to showcase that nostalgic time-worn appearance that’s been carried through many expeditions.
-Of course, we never charge you extra for character like this.
+Also, it has purposely been enhanced with smudges, dimples, scratches, marks, etc., to mimic those nostalgic time-worn appearance that’s been carried through many expeditions.
+It might also have some rust on it because it is metal.
+Of course, we never charge you extra for all of this character.